 Omri has been a professional software engineer since 1998.
 He has a varied background of applications ranging from medical imaging, military simulation and games to business and productivity software, embedded systems and mobile applications.
 He has specific expertise in C++ including developing and teaching C++ courseware and extensive experience in 3D visualization and animation.

 Nicole has a variety of experience working in mechanical engineering.
 She joined us from Ginetta Cars where she was awarded “Apprentice of the Year” and was involved in developing new components for racing cars, building 3D models for testing and rapid prototyping of new systems.
-Whilst at Ginetta she was also involved as a race day engineer, and was given a free car to drive in the GRDC entry level series due to her success in national and world level karting.
-Nicole is continuing to complete her qualifications in Engineering whilst working as CAD Engineer at Optalysys.
-She is developing new parts and processes for Optalysys prototypes as well as ideas with specialists on future commercial products.
+Nicole has recently completed her qualifications in Mechanical Engineering whilst working as CAD Engineer at Optalysys.
+She is now developing new parts and processes for Optalysys prototypes as well as ideas with specialists on future commercial products.

 Head of Administration